mysociety/popit/README.md

 # PopIt

-PopIt helps you create and maintain reusable information about politicians and generates open data to power your project.
+PopIt helps you create and maintain reusable fundamental 'who's who' open data about politicians, to help power projects that need such data.
+It has various features that make it a better choice than just opening a blank database and dumping the names you can find in.

 ## Why use PopIt?